by Debra Johnson, Published December 13, 2012

 Founded in 2009, the ACC provides high-quality direct services to children and adults with autism, their parents, siblings and caregivers.
 The services include occupational therapy, speech/language therapy, music therapy, social work and psychological services, nursing, dietetics/nutrition, educational support, help for attending and succeeding in college, and recreation therapy.

-For more information about Eastern's Autism Collaborative Center, go to the ACC homepage.
-Click on Platinum Masters Hockey League or on Ann Arbor Masters Hockey League, for additional information about the hockey leagues.
+For more information, visit the EMU Autism Collaborative Center homepage.
+Visit the Platinum Masters Hockey League homepage or the Ann Arbor Masters Hockey League homepage, for additional information about the hockey leagues.